 2018 July: Peter Daley Apologizes to Providence Church

-2022: Fifth Wave of Allegations Against Pastor Jung
+2022: Fifth Wave of Baseless Allegations Against Pastor Jung

-2022 Mar 16: Mr. Kim Do Hyeong, former head of anti-Providence group called EXODUS, organizes a press conference making baseless allegations against Pastor Jung again.
-Mr. Kim Do Hyeong had previously extorted money and revealed to have questionable personal motives for his crusade (see news here).
-He recruited at least 2 ex-members who made sexual allegations that were not based on any evidence.
+2022 Mar 16: Mr. Kim, former head of anti-Providence group called EXODUS, organizes a press conference making baseless allegations against Pastor Jung again.
+Mr. Kim had previously extorted money and revealed to have questionable personal motives for his crusade (see news here).
+He recruited 2 ex-members who made sexual allegations that are not based on any evidence.

 2022 Mar 30: A reporter with News.com.au posted a highly misleading article regarding serious allegations about CGM’s Australian churches.